alonsodemolina/gardanito/docs/intermediate_format.md

 * A syllable for each note or ligature.

-* Melismas are indicated with the syllabe _ (underscore).
+* Melismas are indicated with the syllable _ (underscore).

 * If a word continues to the next syllable that is indicated by a - (hyphen) at the end of the first syllable.

-### Notes

-* A list of strings makes it very human readable.

-* The three first elements of the list have a special meaning: name, original clef and key signature.
-Perhaps that information should be included in a different structure as a "header".
-The time signature can change in the middle of the piece, so it should not be part of that "header".

-* 'time 2/2' should be substituted by a more meaningful notation.

-* The rests can be grouped in any way.
-The exact distribution of rests is calculated later.

-* Abreviations and ligatures in the text can be calculated later.
+* Abbreviations and ligatures in the text can be calculated later.